Child abuse happens when someone caring for a child hurts a child's feelings or

 Substance abuse, when adults use drugs or too much alcohol, can

 put a child in danger.
-It can cause adults to neglect or physically hurt a child.
+It can cause adults to neglect, physically, sexually, or emotional

-When adults use drugs or overuse alcohol around a child, many state laws say this
+hurt a child.
+When adults use drugs or overuse alcohol around a child, many state

 In some states, it's child abuse if: